CodeInAVan/ctfd_demo/README.md

 rmdir .data
 ```

-# Install the "Juice Shop".
+# Install the "Juice Shop"
 This is a set of hacking challenges which target the OWASP Top 10 vulnerabilities.
 It's the world's most modern yet insecure website!
 Reference - https://owasp.org/www-project-juice-shop/
 Reference - https://pwning.owasp-juice.shop/